AnacondaSpyder/learngit/readme.txt

 Git tracks changes of files.

-Creat a new branch in quick.
+Creat a new branch in quick.?